Deta-Cold/delta-firmware/docs/core/systemview/index.md

-# Debugging events with SystemView and Real-time Terminal (Trezor T only)
+# Debugging events with SystemView and Real-time Terminal (detahard T only)

 Systemview is an utility to debug interrupts or other events, counters, logs which does not require any extra pin (except the SWD pins attached to CPU).